David Kirby DVM

 He lives with his wife and son as well as his extended pet family of two dogs and two cats.
 In his spare time he enjoys reading, playing drums and spending time with his family.

 April McArthur: Receptionist

 April is a graduate of the Vet Assistant course at Northern College in 2016.
 She comes to us from Sarnia, but has recently decided with her husband Ryan to call Strathroy home.
-April has 2 cats named Bruce and Oracle(Ora), that keep her on her toes.
-She spends most of her days reading, listening to music and playing table top games with her husband and friends.
+April has 2 cats named Bruce and Ora, that keep her on her toes.
+She spends most of her days reading and playing table top games with her husband.

 Kendra Sneddon: Veterinary Technician